shihankanungo/shihankanungo.github.io/india-trip.md

 but wound up in New Orleans.
 Songs are catchy, quotable, clever, sometimes cute. <br> **Kalie Shorr** is a singer-songwriter from Maine, based in Nashville.
 Songs have some country in them and are often brash and pointed.
 Rocks harder than probably any Nashville ingenue since Miranda Lambert.

+My copy of _James_ has arrived in the mail.
+Looking forward to reading it.

+The run of awesome weather continues.
+We again went out twice walking.

 Shihan doodled on the guitar during his pre-bedtime.
 He is missing you --- seems particularly bereft at bedtime.